Mumbai: Week before wedding, woman crushed to death in lift

-Part of Aaliya Waradiya’s head and neck remained outside the elevator and were crushed by the ceiling as the lift made its way up; cops said she was standing between the doors to prevent them from shutting so that her mother could enter the lift
+Part of Aaliya Waradiya’s head and neck remained outside the elevator and were crushed by the ceiling as the lift made its way up; cops said she was standing between doors to prevent them from shutting

 The Waradiya family’s dreams of seeing their daughter shine in her bridal outfit turned into a nightmare after on Sunday night, after the 23-year-old met a gruesome end in a freak elevator mishap on Sunday night.

 Two residents of the Al-Muzalfa building, who were inside the lift at the time of the mishap, said the doors shut suddenly and they couldn’t save Aaliya despite trying their best to pull her in

 Aaliya Waradiya, a resident of Pathanwadi, Malad (E), had gone to the building next to hers with her mother to place an order for mehendi for her wedding next week.

 However, the happy moment turned into one of grief after Aaliya got stuck between the lift doors and was dragged halfway up to the first floor.
 Officials from the Kurar police station said that Aaliya, a resident of Humera building, had gone to Al-Muzalfa apartments around 9.30 pm to place the order.